Ann Arbor Symphony Orchestra: Music directors

 William Fitch became the orchestra's eighth conductor in 1961 and led the ensemble in its first radio broadcast on WUOM, now known as Michigan Radio.
 In 1963, Emil A. Holz, doctoral advisor and chairman of the music education department at the University of Michigan, became the ninth music director of the orchestra.
 He led until 1972 when he was succeeded by Edward Szabo.
-Carl St. Clair became the orchestra's eleventh conductor in 1985.
+Carl St.Clair became the orchestra's eleventh conductor in 1985.
 With this change in leadership, the orchestra began to charge admission for the first time in its 57-year history.
-St. Clair led the orchestra for seven years and was succeeded in 1992 by Samuel Wong.
-During Wong's time as conductor, the orchestra began its annual tradition of celebrating Wolfgang Amadeus Mozart's birthday with an all-Mozart program held every January, a tradition that continues to this day.
+St.Clair led the orchestra for seven years and was succeeded in 1992 by Samuel Wong.
+During Wong's time as conductor, the orchestra began its annual tradition of celebrating the birthday of Wolfgang Amadeus Mozart with an all-Mozart program held every January, a tradition that continues to this day.

 Arie Lipsky was hired as the A2SO's thirteenth conductor in 2000.
 Lipsky led the orchestra in its first performance of an opera with Georges Bizet's Carmen in 2002.
-Before each performance, Mr. Lipsky gave a popular lecture about the A2SO's music selections.
 Lipsky resigned from his position as Music Director in June 2019.
 In August 2019, the organization launched a music director search to name Lipsky's replacement, receiving over 225 applications from around the world.
 Across the 2021-22 season, the orchestra auditioned six Music Director finalists, each of whom conducted a classical main stage performance with selected repertoire.

 On June 9, 2022, the A2SO announced the appointment of Earl Lee as the orchestra's fourteenth Music Director.
 Lee made his official debut in director capacity at the orchestra's 2022-23 season opener at Hill Auditorium, leading a program of Carlos Simon, Sergei Rachmaninoff, and Ludwig van Beethoven on September 9, 2022.